Galactic Enterprise Lob Book -

 The Thomas mini anti-

-The nuclear reactors had the advantage of being a little more stable but lacked the power output of an anti-
+The thorium nuclear reactors had the advantage of being a little more stable but lacked the power output of an anti-

-As history books go Captain William Jefferson Taylor, Bill to his friends, was hardly a footnote in the history books unlike the captains of the Galactic Enterprise before him.
-If anything at all could be said about him it would be: “He kept an even keel.”
+As history books go, Captain William Jefferson Taylor, Bill to his friends, was hardly a footnote in the history books unlike the captains of the Galactic Enterprise before him.
+If anything at all could be said about him, it would be: “He kept an even keel.”
 The only thing Captain Taylor would be noted for was his choice of men to replace him as captain of the Galactic Enterprise in 2084.

 Jack Stryker would not have been the Company’s first choice.
 But, as they often rubbed the government the wrong way, having an ex-

 Jack would not have been the government’s recommendation for captain either as it turned out.
-Android rights were a big issue on Earth at the time and the Galactic Enterprise had always stood apart and often in opposition to many of the issues that boiled on the planet below.
+Android rights were a big issue on Earth at the time, and the Galactic Enterprise had always stood apart and often in opposition to many of the issues that boiled on the planet below.
 Jack was married to an android something that was frowned on and in point of fact illegal in many countries around the world.
-It was well known that most of the androids onboard the Galactic Enterprise would have been considered defective on Earth and the big ship had become a haven of sorts to androids like Candy Apple, Jack’s wife, who was embroiled in controversy all her own having been the first android to have killed their owner.
+It was well known that most of the androids onboard the Galactic Enterprise would have been considered defective on Earth and the big ship had become a haven of sorts for androids like Candy Apple, Jack’s wife, who was embroiled in controversy all her own having been the first android to have killed their owner.

-No, Jack Stryker was not the ideal candidate for captain of the Galactic Enterprise but the tradition of the outgoing captain to name his successor was something all sides were willing to bow to for one reason or another.
+No, Jack Stryker was not the ideal candidate for captain of the Galactic Enterprise, but the tradition of the outgoing captain to name his successor was something all sides were willing to bow to for one reason or another.

 The last thing Captain Taylor did was have a private conversation with Jack on the bridge of the big ship late at night.
-“You know everybody else wanted me to pick somebody else for captain,” he said.
+“You know everybody else wanted me to pick somebody else for the captain,” he said.

-“So why did you pick me Bill?”
+“So why did you pick me, Bill?”
 Jack asked.